Below are some common and effective charts that can help identify and display time-related patterns in data.

 For example, imagine you want to visualize the monthly sales of a retail store.
 A line chart can effectively display this by connecting the data points (monthly sales) with a line representing the overall trend.

-- Slope Graph: A slope graph is another useful way to show trends and comparisons over time.
+- Slope Graph: A slope graph is another helpful way to show trends and comparisons over time.
 They typically involve two vertical axes displaying related data, connected by lines representing the change between these values.

 A slope graph can showcase the life expectancy of different countries over the last two decades.
 By connecting the dots or data points from the start to the end of the decades, the slope of the line shows whether there has been an increase or decrease in life expectancy.